kurseasy/telegram-bot-reminder/README.md

 # telegram-bot-reminder

+## Description
 This project is a simple Telegram bot that sends reminders to users.
-# Project Title

-## Description
-A short description of what your project does.
-Example: *This project is a simple Telegram bot that sends reminders to users.*

 ## Technologies
 - Python